dy/subscript/README.md

 ## Extending

-Tokens are extensible via `parse.token` list, can be added support of _literals_, _regexes_, _strings_, _numbers_ and others.
-Default tokens include:

-* `"abc"` strings
-* `1.2e+3` floats
-* identifiers

-Operators can be extended via `parse.operator` function for any unary/binary/postfix operators, calls, props or chains, groups, arrays, objects etc.

 Default operators include common operators for the listed languages in the following precedence:

 * `++ --` unary postfix